studylessshape/mdui-react/README.md

 ## Event Target

-Some event wrap like below:
+Some events are encapsulated in the following form:

 ```ts
 import { NavigationBar as _MduiNavigationBar } from "mdui/components/navigation-bar.js";